 - Three dot menu gives option to edit, view, or delete (if not in-use)

 To manage a rubric, click ... to its right.
 On the dropdown menu you’ll see options to view, edit, or delete the rubric.
-You can only edit a rubric that is not currently in-use.
+You can edit the rubric up until the first review is submitted in an active cycle that's utilizing the rubric.
 Admins can delete the rubric at any time as long as it is not being used in an active cycle or an in a previous cycle.

 Edit which rubric is being used in an active review cycle